docker-archive/classicswarm/docs/README.md

-# The non-reference docs have been moved!
+# The docs have been moved!

 The documentation for Swarm has been merged into
 [the general documentation repo](https://github.com/docker/docker.github.io).